International Student Programme of the Department of Psychology

 A cordial welcome to the University of Würzburg!
 We are pleased that you are interested in studying Psychology here within the Erasmus exchange program.
 Every year the University of Würzburg welcomes about 1200 exchange students who either study within the Erasmus program or a university partnership agreement.

-Please check out the English Course Catalogue for the autum and winter term 2019/2020.
+Please check out the general Module Catalogue and the English Course Catalogue for the autum and winter term 2019/2020.

 Of course, all course are open to you, but here you can find courses that are taught explicetely

 in English language, or where you can contribute in English.
 Additionally, the shortcut to the